Studies in English

 1. Introduction to Ophthalmology

-4. Cornea (Detailed anatomy, histology and physiology of the cornea.
+3. Conjunctiva, cornea, sclera (Detailed anatomy, histology, and physiology of the conjunctiva.
+Red eye syndrome.
+Bacterial conjunctivitis.
+Chlamydial conjunctivitis.
+Viral conjunctivitis.
+Allergic conjunctivitis.
+Degenerative disorders of the conjunctiva.
+Detailed anatomy, histology, and physiology of the cornea.
 Semiology of pathological corneal findings.
-Keratitis clasification and characteristics of diferent types.
+Keratitis classification and characteristics of different types.
 Disorders of corneal diameter and curvature.
 Corneal dystrophies.
 Corneal degenerations.
-Keratoplasty)
+Keratoplasty.
+Detailed anatomy, histology, and physiology of the sclera.
+Episcleritis.
+Scleritis).

-5. Uveal tract and sclera (Detailed anatomy, histology and physiology of the uveal tract.
-Congenital nomalies of the uvea.
+4. Uveal tract (Detailed anatomy, histology, and physiology of the uveal tract.
+Congenital anomalies of the uvea.
 Uveitis - clasification.
 Anterior uveitis.
 Intermediate uveitis.
 Posterior uveitis.
-Tumors of the uvea.
-Pupillary reactions to light and accomodation.
-Pathological changes if the pupilla.
-Detailed anatomy, histology and physiology of the sclera.
-Episcleritis.
-Scleritis.)
+Panuveitis.
+Pupillary reactions to light and accommodation.
+Pathological changes if the pupil.)

-6. Lens, vitreous (Detailed anatomy, histology and physiology of the lens.
-Embriology of the lens.
+5. Lens, vitreous (Detailed anatomy, histology, and physiology of the lens.
+Embryology of the lens.
 Disorders of lens position.
 Cataract.
 Aphakia.
 Pseudophakia.
 Cataract operation)

-7. Retina (Detailed anatomy, histology and physiology of the retina.
-Normal apearance of fundus oculi.
+6. Retina (Detailed anatomy, histology, and physiology of the retina.
+Normal appearance of fundus oculi.
 Disorders of macula.
 Retinal detachment.
 Retinal tumors.
-Age related macular degeneration.)
+Age-related macular degeneration.)

-8. Glaucoma (Glaucoma definition and clasification.
+7. Glaucoma (Glaucoma definition and classification.
 Glaucoma risk factors.
 Primary glaucomas.
 Secondary glaucomas.
 Congenital glaucomas.
-Glaucoma therapy - medications, lasers and surgery.
-Social aspect of glaucoma)
+Glaucoma therapy - medications, lasers, and surgery.
+The social aspect of glaucoma)

-9. Strabismus (Detailed anatomy, histology and physiology of the extraocular muscles.
+8. Strabismus (Detailed anatomy, histology, and physiology of the extraocular muscles.
 Oculomotor balance and disorders.
 Sensory component of oculomotor balance.
-Disorders in development of binocular vision.
+Disorders in the development of binocular vision.
 Ambliopy.
 Concomitant strabismus.
 Paralytical strabismus.
 Nystagmus.
-Hes-Lancaster test)
+Hess-Lancaster test)

-10. Orbit (Detailed anatomy of the orbit.
-Position of the eyeball in the orbit.
-Orbital disorders and inflamations.
-Dysthyroid ophthalmopathy.
-Orbital tumors.)
+9. Orbit (Detailed anatomy of the orbit.
+Position of the eyeball in orbit.
+Orbital inflammatory disorders.
+Dysthyroid ophthalmopathy.)

-11. Neuroophthalmology (Detailed anatomy, histology and physiology of the optic nerve and optical pathway.
-Inflamations of the optical nerve.
+11. Neuro-ophthalmology (Detailed anatomy, histology, and physiology of the optic nerve and optical pathway.
+Inflammations of the optical nerve.
 Papilla stagnans.
 Atrophy of the optical nerve.
-Tumors of the optical nerve.
-Laesions of the optical pathway)
+Lesions of the optical pathway)

-12. Ocular disorders associated with systemic diseases ( Hypertension.
+12. Ocular disorders associated with systemic diseases (Hypertension.
 Diabetes mellitus.
 Phakomatoses.
-SLE.
-AR.
-MS. Haemathological disorders.
+Reumathological diseases.
+MS and other neurological diseases.
+Hematological disorders.
 Herpes zoster.
 AIDS.)

 13. Trauma (Mechanical injuries.
 Chemical injuries.
-Burns.
+Phototrauma.
 First aid in ophthalmology - basic principles.)

 14. Optics and refraction (Basis of refraction.
 Refractory anomalies.
-Acomodation.
-Disorders of acomodation.
+Accommodation.
+Disorders of accommodation.
 Presbiopy.
 Correction of refractory anomalies.)

 15. Causes and prevention of visual loss.
 Inherited eye disorders.